 Studies among these groups are usually based only on numbers of infections, such as malaria and typhoid, diagnosed in the laboratory after being brought back into their home country

 These infections are more common in all travellers, including 'VFR's, who did not consider or think it necessary to seek advice on prevention, or consider prophylaxis, before departure.

 1) Those from eastern European countries returning for home visits

 2) Those going from Europe to countries in the Southern Hemisphere such as Australia or South Africa (and vice-versa).

-3) Those travelling to visit friends nearer to home or even within their own country
+3) Those travelling to visit friends nearer to home and within their country of residence

-Those going from the south of England to more rural and northerly parts of Scotland or Scandinavia may be unfamiliar with:
+Those going from the south of England to more rural and northern parts of Scotland or Scandinavia may be unfamiliar with:

 only 8 hours or less of daylight in midwinter, being exposed to a colder and more challenging climate and being offered more basic accommodation

 having unreliable or absent internet access including mobile location services

 Those going to London from other parts of the UK may be unfamiliar with: